Average Distance of Random Bipartite Matching in One-dimensional Space and Networks: Numerical Experiment

-In this section, we validate the accuracy of the proposed formulas of arbitrary-length line RBMP and discrete network RBMP using a series of Monte-Carlo simulations.
-For the former, we first fix $\mu$ but vary $L$ and $\lambda$.
-For the latter, we fix $L$ and $\mu$, but vary $D$ and $\lambda$.
-For any parameter combination, 100 RBMP instances are randomly generated, each solved through Equation \eqref{eq: def}-\eqref{eq: def_ctd} by a standard linear program solver, and the optimal matching distances are averaged across the 100 realizations.
+In this section, we validate the accuracy of the proposed formulas for three 1D RBMP variants.
+For any parameter combination, 500 RBMP instances are randomly generated from Monte-Carlo simulations.
+Instances with periodic boundaries or uniform point distribution are solved through customized algorithms described in \ref{apx: DP}.
+Instances with arbitrary-length line are solved through Equation \eqref{eq: def}-\eqref{eq: def_ctd} by a standard linear program solver Gurobi.
+The optimal matching distances are then averaged across the 500 realizations.

+We first try balanced cases with periodic boundaries.
+Let the value of $n = m$ vary from 1 to 15000.
+Figure \ref{fig: variant} (a) compares the simulated average distances, represented by the red solid curves with square markers, with predictions from Equation \eqref{eq: exp_Xnn_periodic}, represented by the blue dashed curves.
+All estimates are rescaled by a factor of $\sqrt{n}$.
+It can be seen that the predictions by Equation \eqref{eq: exp_Xnn_periodic} closely match with the simulation averages.
+When $n$ and $m$ are considerably small, Equation \eqref{eq: exp_Xnn_periodic} tends to underestimate the simulation average.
+However, this error diminishes rapidly as $n$ increases.
+For instance, the relative error is 29.2\% when $n=1$, but drops significantly to 2.80\% when $n=3$.
+When $n$ is sufficiently large (e.g., $n > 10$), Equation \eqref{eq: exp_Xnn_periodic} can provide a very accurate prediction.

+Next, we study cases with uniformly distributed points.
+We set $m=5000$, and let $n$ range from $m+1$ to a sufficiently large number $3m$.
+Simulation averages and formula predictions are rescaled by a factor of $n+m$.
+Figure \ref{fig: variant} (b) shows the results.
+Similar to the cases on a lattice, the predictions from Equation \eqref{eq: exp_Xnm_upper_corrected} (the green dot-dash curves) closely match with the simulation averages (the red solid curve with square markers), with an average relative error 8.01\%.
+This indicates that, in general, Equation \eqref{eq: exp_Xnm_upper_corrected} can provide very accurate distance predictions.
+In contrast, Equation \eqref{eq: exp_Xnm_corrected} (the blue dashed curve) matches quite well with the simulation averages when $n\gg m$, with the average relative error 6.57\%.
+Yet, it yields a larger error for small $n$ values due to the i.i.d assumption for point selections in $V^*$ as discussed for Equation \eqref{eq: exp_Xnm}.